You may wish to see an introduction to this section first.

 Views: (left) towards the Akdag (White Mountain); (right) towards the Esen River valley

 Leaving our baggage we rode up the mountain for

 two or three miles.
 A few tombs bespoke the approach to the ancient city; but its splendid and appropriate situation would alone point it out as the site of a Greek city.
 There are

 several inscriptions in the Greek language, which may assist in deciding the date of the place.
 Fellows

 Due to its strategic position Tlos continued to be inhabited until the early XIXth century: today it is only a small village known as Yaka and parts of the archaeological area are farmed.

 View from the acropolis of the monuments built after 141 AD: 1) theatre; 2) agorÓ (market/forum); 3) stadium; 4) market hall; 5) gymnasium; 6) baths

 Tlos was founded on the very top of the hill and it was fortified with walls.
 In 141 AD an earthquake struck the region causing immense damage in many Lycian towns.
-We know from inscriptions that Opramoas, a very wealthy man, made significant donations to these towns to help them in the reconstruction; at that time the strength of the Roman Empire was at its peak and Lycia was far from its borders, so the new town was built outside the walls, as no enemies threatened it.
+We know from inscriptions that Opramoas, a very wealthy man, made significant donations to these towns to help them in the reconstruction; at that time the strength of the Roman Empire was at its peak and Lycia was far from its borders, so the new town was built on a flat area outside the walls, as no enemies threatened it.

 The various phases of the history of Tlos are summarized in the image above.
 At the top there is the bare rock which attracted the first settlers because it was easy to defend.
 To the right a series of rock-cut tombs and free-standing sarcophagi are the most impressive cultural feature of Ancient Lycia.
 Around the rock there are walls built by the Byzantines which were later on modified by the Ottomans.
 The lower part of the image shows a section of a very long ancient wall with a gate and in the foreground the Roman stadium which had seats for 3,500.